frctl/fractal/README.md

 ## Documentation

 Fractal documentation is currently a work-in-progress.
-Feel free to [open an issue](https://github.com/frctl/fractal/issues) if anything that isn't clear!
+Feel free to [open an issue](https://github.com/frctl/fractal/issues) if you find anything that is misleading or unclear!

 [**Read the documentation**](/docs/README.md).